self-host/self-host/docs/presentations/first_few_steps.md

 ---

-9. Scroll down below the response example.
+9. Scroll down to the response section.
 The response you get shall now look like this;

     ```yaml
     ---